jenkinsci/gitee-plugin/README.md

 ## Build status configuration
-You can optionally have your Jenkins jobs send their build status back to Gitee, where it will be displayed in the commit or merge request UI as appropriate.
+You can optionally have your Jenkins jobs send their build status back to Gitee, where it will be displayed in the commit or pull request UI as appropriate.

 ### Freestyle jobs
 Freestyle jobs can only send build status after the build steps are complete.
 To do this, choose 'Publish build status to Gitee' from the available 'Post-build actions' in your Jenkins job config.
 Also make sure you have chosen the appropriate Gitee instance from the 'Gitee connection' dropdown menu, if you have more than one.